-Here we describe the ACIS operating modes.
-There are only two such modes.
-One is Timed Exposure (TE) and the other is Continuous Clocking (CC).
+ACIS has two operating modes: the Timed Exposure (TE) Mode, and the Continuous Clocking (CC) Mode.
 One must select one or the other for an observation as it is not possible to simultaneously operate individual CCDs in different modes during a single observation.